jurienhamaker/plugins/packages/scheduled-tasks/README.md

 ### Create a task handler

-Scheduled tasks are handled like any other piece.
-You can create a directory with the name `scheduled-tasks` and add `ScheduledTask` pieces in there.
+Scheduled tasks use their own store, like other types of pieces.
+You can create a directory alongside your commands directory named `scheduled-tasks` and place your tasks there, but they must inherit from `ScheduledTask`, like so.

 #### Manual task example

 ##### Creating the Piece:

 ```typescript
 import type { PieceContext } from '@sapphire/framework';
 import { ScheduledTask } from '@sapphire/plugin-scheduled-tasks';